ben-sikora/face-recognition-app/README.md

 # FaceRec

-FaceRec is an web application that will use the Clarifai API to identify faces on any image link.
+FaceRec is a web application using the Clarifai API to identify faces on any image link.
 It implements profile creation/authentication where users can track how many images they have submitted.

-This particular repository is face-rec's fronted which uses React and the create-react-app framework.
+This particular repository is FaceRec's fronted which uses React and the create-react-app framework.
 The app is hosted on OnRender.
-It handles all user authentication and api calls with the backend [face-rec-api](https://github.com/ben-sikora/face-recognition-api)
+It handles all user authentication and API calls with the backend [face-rec-api](https://github.com/ben-sikora/face-recognition-api)

 This project was created along an Udemy Course, which can be found [here](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/)